-10 DIY Curb Appeal Projects Anyone Can Do
+10 Easy DIY Curb Appeal Ideas

 These small, inexpensive DIY projects for your yard and home can offer a dramatic upgrade in curb appeal.

+For the really ambitious, painting the entire exterior of your home is another option.
+It is a big job, but one that can be very worthwhile.
+Just remember to take the proper steps to prepare your house for painting and put some research into choosing the right color.
 Top-notch paint costs only a few dollars more per gallon, but it’s a smart investment.
 It will cover better, go on smoother and last longer than the cheap stuff.

 A few rules of thumb: If you want a small house to look larger, paint it white.
 If your house is a mishmash of styles or has sagging soffits or other flaws, paint everything the same color to help visually unify the house.
 Several paint manufacturers market computer software that allows you to mock up different paint color schemes on a digital image of your house, or a house close in style supplied by the program.